-- 1 Mass values are to be calculated and reported using the following formulas: 1) Mass in kilograms per day = $3.785 \times 100 \times 1$ - 2 Testing must coincide with the Whole Effluent Toxicity Test (WET) samples, if any, taken during that monitoring period as per Part I.C, Table 3 of the permit.
-See Part IV of the permit. - 3 If discharge is infrequent, see Part I.D for minimum effluent characterization monitoring requirements - 4 Monitoring and reporting required.
+(1) Mass values are to be calculated and reported using the following formulas: 1) Mass in kilograms per day = $3.785 \times 100 \times 10^{-2} \times$

+(2) Testing must coincide with the Whole Effluent Toxicity Test (WET) samples, if any, taken during that monitoring period as per Part I.C, Table 3 of the permit.
+See Part IV of the permit.

+(3) If discharge is infrequent, see Part I.D for minimum effluent characterization monitoring requirements.

+- (4) Monitoring and reporting required.
 No limit set at this time.
-In addition to the average and maximum flows reported on the Discharge Monitoring forms, daily discharge flow shall be recorded on the Discharge Flow Record provided in Appendix B. See Part II.B for reporting requirements. - For the purposes of this permit, an "8-hour composite" sample has been defined as a flow-proportioned mixture of not less than two discrete samples (aliquots) obtained approximately 8-hour apart.
-The volume of each aliquot shall be directly proportional to the discharge flow rate at the time of sampling. - 6 Both the influent and the effluent shall be monitored. - 7 cfu = colony forming units; "most probable number" (mpn) is considered equivalent for reporting purposes.
+See Part II.B for reporting requirements. - (5) For the purposes of this permit, an "8-hour composite" sample has been defined as a flow-proportioned mixture of 2 or more discrete samples (aliquots) obtained at equal time intervals during an 8-hour period.
+The volume of each aliquot shall be directly proportional to the discharge flow rate at the time of sampling. - (6) Both the influent and the effluent shall be monitored. - (7) cfu = colony forming units; "most probable number" (mpn) is considered equivalent for reporting purposes.
 The monthly average for E. coli is calculated as a geometric mean.
 A minimum of 4 samples are required in order to report a geometric mean.
-See the definition for "Monthly or Weekly Average Concentration Limit" in Appendix A. - 8 Sample when chlorine or bromine compounds are used for disinfection.
-See Part II.A.6 for specific monitoring requirements for chlorine.
+See the definition for "Monthly or Weekly Average Concentration Limit" in Appendix A. - (8) Sample when chlorine or bromine compounds are used for disinfection.
+See Part II.A.6 for specific monitoring requirements for chlorine. - (9) pH and TRC must be measured at the time of sampling and do not require use of a certified laboratory.
+Measurements must be obtained in accordance with the applicable method and must meet all method quality assurance/quality control requirements to be considered valid data.